cpadilla/christofer-rocks/src/blog/2021/1/16/The-King.md

 # The King (2019)

+<div class="info"><b>Note:</b> This article is a work in progress.</div>

 ![The King](/images/theking.jpg)

 It's interesting, the sequence of events that led to me watching *The King*.
-It more so had to do with my interest in Timothy Chalamet than just browsing and stumbling on the Netflix film, so I'll first provide some backstory as to how I became mildly obsessed with him.
+It more so had to do with my interest in Timothée Chalamet than just browsing and stumbling on the Netflix film, so I'll first provide some backstory as to how I became mildly obsessed with him.

+## Background

 It was Fall of 2016 and I was a Junior attending the University of Central Florida.
 I was at a mini camping festival event called Tent City put on by a progressive activist club called Campus Peace Action.
 It was a fun time full of great poeple and it was easy to talk to and meet strangers at this event with how friendly everyone was.
 It was here that by chance I overheard a conversation being had between two guys; someone was explaining in great detail a fascinating story.
 I was intrigued by this tale of space-faring civilzations, humans with computer-like thinking abilities and a spice resource that could grant prescience to the user.

 I am talking, of course, about *Dune*.

+### Dune

 <iframe width="640" height="360" src="https://www.youtube.com/embed/n9xhJrPXop4" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>